ha2zakura/blog/content/about.md

 Hey, I'm [ha2zakura(@TsL_26)](https://twitter.com/TsL_26).
 This blog updates irregularly about the electronic work and the scenery photos to improve the writing power of ha2zakura.
 Since it is written as a memorandum for myself, there are many difficult-to-understand contents.
+I would be grateful if you could get some ideas from my posts.

 Since I'm writing in Japanese, Google Translate should help read entries.
 However, I will answer English (or German) questions.
 Contact me on [Twitter](https://twitter.com/TsL_26).